communedads/communedads.github.com/about.md

 For the first five years of his membership, Keegan managed the dairy program.
 In 2016 he finally retired and became [vegan](http://reducing-suffering.org/).
 Now, other than keeping Saoirse happy, he [indexes books](http://www.twinoakscommunity.org/book-indexing-intro) and teaches Latin and programming.

-His hobbies include studying the [St. John's College reading list](https://www.sjc.edu/academic-programs/undergraduate/seminar) with adder, [mnemonics](https://en.wikipedia.org/wiki/Method_of_loci), and [hating on consumerist computer culture](http://www.suckless.org/sucks/web).
+His hobbies include studying the [St. John's College reading list](https://www.sjc.edu/academic-programs/undergraduate/seminar) with adder, [memorizing things](https://en.wikipedia.org/wiki/Method_of_loci), and [hating on consumerist computer culture](http://www.suckless.org/sucks/web).

 <a name="community"></a>
 ## The commune